drinkjava2/Multiple-Columns-Tree/README.md

 4)Nested Sets：Record Left and Right Nodes, Advatange is easy to query/delete/insert, shortage is too complex.
 All of above patten has a same problem: not clearly show the whole tree structure in database.

-Here I designed 2 new methods to store hierarchical data (Tree structure) in Database (Note: I'm not sure if someone else already invented these methods before, maybe I did not spend enough time to search internet).
+Here I designed 2 new methods to store hierarchical data (Tree structure) in Database (Note: I'm not sure if someone else already invented these methods before, maybe I did not spend enough time to search on internet).

 ### Multiple-Columns-Tree
 This method is similar like "Path Enumerations" but not exact same.
 I give it a name "simple multiple colums tree" because it simply use lots of database columns to store a position mark (1 or null), see below picture((https://github.com/drinkjava2/Multiple-Columns-Tree/blob/master/treemapping.jpg):